bradisbrad/rMouse_ext/README.md

 Yep, this package has basically one and a half functions.
 It's all I needed.
 Feel free to send any suggestions my way.

-Dejan, if you're out there, you can just canabalize this into `rMouse`.
+Dejan, if you're out there, you can just cannibalize this into `rMouse`.
 I'd be fine with that.